FergusDevelopmentLLC/sprites/generate_v2/readme.txt

 ---
 Check the icons in sprites\generate\generated\light-v10\icons-testing-sprite@2x to see if they are correct.
 The icons should be doubled in size.

-Modify sprites\generate\generate_icons.js to build a list of all the names of the icons in the generated sprite. const INPUT_SPRITES_JSON = 'generated/light-v10/sprite.json';
-const OUTPUT_ICONS_TXT = 'generated/light-v10/icons/icons.txt';

 Execute generate_icons.js.
 This will create sprites\generate\generated\light-v10\icons\icons.txt

-Modify sprites\generate\generate_geojson.js.
-This will make the script use icons.txt to create a geojson file with points for each icon (around Austin, TX area). const INPUT_ICONS_TXT = 'generated/light-v10/icons/icons.txt';
-const OUTPUT_GEOJSON_POINTS = 'generated/light-v10/geojson/points.geojson';

 Execute generate_geojson.js.
 This will create sprites\generate\generated\light-v10\geojson\points.geojson